darthur2/darthur2.github.io/_posts/2021-04-15-newbery-lda-2.md

     ## [13] "The One and Only Ivan"          "Flora and Ulysses"
     ## [15] "Last Stop on Market Street"     "Merci Suarez Changes Gears"

-I might label this topic fictional coming of age stories.
+The label for this topic might be fictional coming of age stories".

 Here are the books for topic 3: